Hiking around the Lysefjord using Flørli as a steppingstone or your basecamp.

 Dayhike to Preikestolen (Pulpit Rock)

-A friday visit to Preikestolen looks like this: take the early Kolumbus ferry to Forsand, then book a taxi or use your own car to take you to the Preikestolen trailhead.
+A friday visit to Preikestolen looks like this: take the early Kolumbus ferry to Forsand, then book the shuttlebus Pellesreiser or use your own car to take you to the Preikestolen trailhead.
 Hike 2 + 2 hours, back at parking between 15:00 and 16:00.
-The last ferry to Flørli leaves at 16:50.
+The last ferries to Flørli leave at 16:30 and 16:55.
 Read more about ferries on the Lysefjord.

 Dayhike to Kjerag (Kjeragbolten)

-Kjerag Possible on weekdays only due to ferry schedules.
+Possible on all days except saturday due to ferry schedules.
 With over 100.000 visitors each year, the Kjerag and Kjeragbolten are the other prime sights of the region.
 You will enjoy seeing the basejumpers “exit”, hanging your head over the 1000 metres vertical wall or pose on the boulder wedged above the abyss.
 More info here.

-Take the early Kolumbus ferry to Lysebotn, arrival 07:55am.
+Take the early Kolumbus ferry to Lysebotn, arrival at 07:10 or 09:10.
 Taxi shuttle or hitch a ride to the trailhead at Øygardstøl.
 Hike 5 hours (3+2) roundtrip.
 Taxi shuttle or hitch down.
-Kolumbus ferry leaving back at 15:10
+Kolumbus ferry leaving back at 15:55

-Please note: on fridays, Kolumbus has an extra departure from Lysebotn to Flørli at 18:30.
+Please note: on fridays, Kolumbus has extra departures from Lysebotn to Flørli at 18:15 and 19:25 and on sundays an extra departure at 18:15.
 How to get from Lysebotn ferry quay to Øygardstøl (Kjerag parking) without a car: Stavanger Baseklubb SBK offers a shuttle-service in june, july and august.
 You can also quite easily hitch or call for a taxi: Kjerag-Lysebotn Camping & Resort.

 Dayhike Kjerag to Flørli